EmojiGrid

-The EmojiGrid is an affective self-report tool consisting of a rectangular grid that is labelled with emojis.
+The EmojiGrid is an affective self-report tool consisting of a rectangular grid that is labelled with smileys.
 It is trademark of Kikkoman.
 The facial expressions of the emoji labels vary from disliking via neutral to liking along the x-axis, and gradually increase in intensity along the y-axis.
 To report their affective appraisal of a given stimulus, users mark the location inside the grid that best represents their impression.
 The EmojiGrid can either be used as a paper or computer-based response tool.
 The images needed to implement the EmojiGrid are freely available from the OSF repository.